Reeti4cyber/Red-vs-Blue-Team-Project/README.md

 #### For these type of activities where the reverse shell is uploaded, following alarms an mitigation strategies are recommended:
  - - #### Alarm

-         - Set an  alert in case any traffic comes through lport 4444.
-         - Set an alert if any .php file is uploaded to a server.
          - Set an alert for any file that contains suspicious or malicious code.
+         - Set an alarm if any file is created or uploaded on the server.
+         - Set an alarm if any file with extension .php is detected or any the script is detected.
+         - Set an alarm if any new outbound connection to a new port is detected.

 - - #### System Hardening

          - Screen all incoming traffic.
          - Restrict uploading .php files.
          - Setup automatic updates.
+         - Create add/ deny list for IPs trying to     access port 4444.
+         - Add a rule to firewall to block traffic on any port from the tools such as Meterpreter.